 The newest member of the Orlando Main Streets program runs along its namesake Curry Ford Road, about 15 minutes from downtown.
 It’s adjacent to the Hourglass District, an up-and-coming area with its own unique flavor.

 Curry Ford West’s restaurants bring international flare to the table, including Cuban, Greek, Irish, Italian, Lebanese and Mexican.
 It also includes one of Orlando’s best Napoli-style pizzerias, Pizza Bruno.
 The Hourglass District has several delectable choices, too.

-Roque Pub and Pipers Bar & Grill are two of the best places to grab drinks in Curry Ford West, plus tasty pub fare.
+Roque Pub is one of the best places to grab drinks in Curry Ford West, plus tasty pub fare.
 Top options in the Hourglass District include the appropriately named Hourglass Brewing, as well as Claddagh Cottage Irish Pub.